HangfireIO/Hangfire.io/licensing/royalty-free.md

 #### 3. DISTRIBUTION

-You may distribute the Software in any applications, frameworks, or elements (collectively referred to as an &ldquo;Application&rdquo; or &ldquo;Applications&rdquo;) that you develop using the Software in accordance with this License Agreement, provided that such distribution does not violate the restrictions set forth in section 4 of this License Agreement.
+You may distribute the Software in any applications, frameworks, or elements (collectively referred to as an "Application" or "Applications") that you develop using the Software in accordance with this License Agreement, provided that such distribution does not violate the restrictions set forth in section 4 of this License Agreement.
 You must not remove, obscure or interfere with any copyright, acknowledgment, attribution, trademark, warning or disclaimer statement affixed to, incorporated in or otherwise applied in connection with the Software.

 You are required to ensure that the Software is not reused by or with any applications other than those with which You distribute it as permitted herein.
-For example, if You install the Software on a customer&rsquo;s server, that customer is not permitted to use the Software independently of Your application, and must be informed as such.
+For example, if You install the Software on a customer's server, that customer is not permitted to use the Software independently of Your application, and must be informed as such.

 You will not owe Us any royalties for Your distribution of the Software in accordance with this License Agreement.